 Prognosis

-Prognosis for a dental abscess is very good.
-Prognosis can be quite poor if a dental abscess is left untreated; mortality rate can increase to 40% if patients develop mediastinitis from descending infection (Shweta et al. 2013).
-Airway compromise may warrant intubation or placement of tracheostomy.
-Ascending infections through the sinuses or hematogenous spread to the brain increase mortality rate and carry a poor prognosis.
+The prognosis for a dental abscess is very good.
+However, if the abscess is left untreated, the prognosis can be quite poor; the mortality rate can increase to 40% if patients develop mediastinitis from descending infection (Shweta et al 2013).
+Airway compromise may warrant intubation or placement of a tracheostomy.
+Ascending infections through the sinuses or hematogenous spread to the brain increase the mortality rate and carry a poor prognosis.

 Consultations

-For complicated dental abscess, consult maxillofacial surgery or a dentist if there is one on staff.
+For complicated dental abscesses, consult maxillofacial surgery or a dentist if there is 1 on staff.

 Enhancing Healthcare Team Outcomes

-Patients with a dental abscess usually present with oral cavity pain, fever and difficulty chewing.
-Healthcare workers outside the dental profession including nurse practitioners should promptly refer these patients to an oral surgeon.
+Patients with a dental abscess usually present with oral cavity pain, fever, and difficulty chewing.
+Healthcare workers outside the dental profession should promptly refer these patients to an oral surgeon.
 Besides antibiotics, most patients also require an initial drainage procedure, to be followed for a formal dental procedure at a later date.
 For those patients who seek care promptly, the prognosis is good.
-But any delay in treatment can lead to worsening of the problem and even loss of the tooth.
+However, any delay in treatment can lead to worsening of the problem and even loss of the tooth.

 Review Questions